-How to Use Adjective, Adverb, and Noun Clauses Mar 12, 2013
+How to Use Adjective, Adverb, and Noun Clauses - Grammar Made Easy

-These essential parts of speech form the backbone of sentences and add a little spice by allowing us to modify the other words we use.
-A car becomes a new little red car, and a simple shirt turns into her favorite patterned shirt.
+These essential parts of speech form the backbone of sentences and add a little spice by allowing us to modify the other words.
+A car becomes a new small red car, and a simple shirt turns into her favorite patterned shirt.

 Before we take a closer look at these troublesome constructions, you need to make sure that you understand a few basic grammar terms.

-An adverb is a word that modifies a verb or an adjective.
+A word that modifies a verb or an adjective.
 In the phrase "The very big dog barked loudly," very (which modifies the adjective big) and loudly (which modifies the verb barked) are both adverbs.

-An adverb phrase is a group of words that together act as an adverb.
+A group of words that together act as an adverb.
 In the sentence "She left the party quite suddenly," the phrase quite suddenly is acting as an adverb and modifies the verb left.

-A noun is a person, place, thing, or idea.
+A person, place, thing, or idea.

 Now that we've gone over adjectives and clauses, it should be pretty easy to figure out what an adjective clause is.
-Like the name suggests, an adjective clause is basically a clause that acts like an adjective.
-These are always dependent clauses, that is, they can't stand on their own as sentences but are instead attached to independent clauses in order to modify nouns.
+As the name suggests, it is a clause that acts as an adjective.
+These are always dependent.
+They can't stand on their own as sentences but are instead attached to independent clauses in order to modify nouns.

 - What kind?